 WELCOME TO ENDEAVOUR COURSES

-The course book for Sydney U3A is available on the sidebar of the home page of the Sydney U3A website.
-The Endeavour (Southern) region courses may also be found on the sidebar of Endeavour’s main page.
+The course book for Sydney U3A will be available on the sidebar of the home page of the Sydney U3A website in mid-January.
+The Endeavour (Southern) region courses for 2018 will also be found on the sidebar of Endeavour’s main page at that time.
 If you are not already a member of U3A, you may obtain a hard copy of the course book by joining Sydney U3A.
 Forms are available on the home page of the Sydney U3A website or by contacting the Sydney U3A office.

-Scroll down for the first and second semester program for Explorations in Music and the first semester program 2017 of Gems of the Silver Screen.
+Scroll down for the first semester program 2018 for Explorations in Music and the second semester program 2017 of Gems of the Silver Screen.
 If you wish to know more about Sam Adam’s music course, click on the links in the right-hand column, Details.

 Did you realise we have five art groups in this region?

 You can learn about Art History at Cronulla if you want to learn about different aspects of art, its history and individual artists.
 Discovering Art at Gymea makes frequent excursions to interesting galleries if you are interested in seeing the work of others.

 You can create your own art at Sutherland, Gymea and Oatley if you wish to explore your inner da Vinci or Picasso.

 Dip your toe in – or your paintbrush!

 Perhaps music is your thing.

 We have a number of music appreciation courses at Cronulla and Yowie Bay: Waterbrook Lifestyle Resort, such as Explorations in Music, Music for Pleasure and Music to Warm your Heart.
 If you prefer to sing, we have Music for Fun at Cronulla.